Mclmadden/CB68/January.md

 Determine parameters (e.g. min value, max value, color stretch, colormap, field of view) in CARTA for later use in matplotlib scripts.

 Future advice: import individual plots into Inkscape to group together as "subfigures" instead of managing multiple figures in LaTeX.

+### Monday 1/30

+Continue making PV diagrams in CARTA.

+Encountering error when attempting to install jupyter and jupyterlab: `pip3 install --user jupyter`